Straight Men Viewing Nudes Of Pre-Op Transsexuals

 This caused the exponential growth of the fad though “social contagion”.
 Such ridiculously high percentage of teenagers and young people, mostly female, claimed to be “trans” and “non-binary” (the two were very often lumped together as “gender diverse”) in polls that soon headlines with claims that transfolk were common in young people.
 It also lead to the false notion that there was an epidemic of actual gender dysphoria, because of the use of superficial trappings of FtM transsexuals to become known as “Rapid Onset Gender Dysphoria”.
 This became weaponized in the current culture and legislative war against transkids and their medical care.

-To be sure, the number of female teenagers referred to therapists and clinics because they claimed to be “trans” increased, but the numbers were not really out of line with the small number historically expected based on the number of adult transmen transitioning in past.
+To be sure, the number of female teenagers referred to therapists and clinics because they claimed to be “trans” increased, but the numbers who actually transitioned were not really out of line with the small number historically expected based on the number of adult transmen transitioning in past.
 Though, it was obvious that some of the increase was caused by non-gender dysphoric girls mistakenly referred to the clinics.

 As I said, fads eventually fade.
 When will this one fade?
 Could it be that it already is?
 Demi Lovato went back to “she/her” pronouns last year, indicative of the “influencer” effect fading.